 US stumbles to 2-0 loss at 1st-place Canada in qualifying

+“Our focus right now is finishing off the window with a win,” U.S. coach Gregg Berhalter said.
+“If we can do that, we’ll be in good position.”

-Canada beat the U.S. in qualifying for the first time since 1980 and leads North and Central America and the Caribbean with 22 points.
-The U.S. is second with 18 points, followed by Mexico (17), Panama (14), Costa Rica (12), Jamaica (seven), El Salvador (six) and Honduas (three).
+Canada defeated the U.S. in qualifying for the first time since 1980 and leads North and Central America and the Caribbean with 22 points.
+The U.S. remained second with 18 points, ahead of Mexico on goal difference, followed by Panama (17), Costa Rica (13), Jamaica (seven), El Salvador (six) and Honduas (three).

 The top three nations qualify for this year’s tournament in Qatar, and fourth place advances to a playoff against the Oceania champion, likely New Zealand.